PARC-Robotics/PARC2025-Engineers-League-Phase2/README.md

 ## Play a recorded rosbag
 The data from the rosbag can be used to build a map, for this instance of autonomous navigation, to develop and test algorithms with the offline data and more.

-To play back any recorded rosbag, run this command:
+To play back any recorded rosbag, run this command (the rosbag is named `rosbag2025` in this case):

 ```
-ros2 bag play <name_of_rosbag>
+ros2 bag play rosbag2025
 ```

 As the rosbag is playing, you can echo the topic data being published.
 For instance, to echo the `/imu` data, simply execute: